 The New York Institute is a one-month immersion course in New York's art world and cultural organizations.
 Students live and study in NYC for the month of June, combining classroom work with in-depth study at cultural institutions including the Metropolitan Museum of Art, MOMA and the New York City Opera.
 Taught by Professor Heather Hole.

 Special Topics in Arts Administration (AADM 253)

 SP'12 - Wastepaper Theatre Archive Project, Boston University

-Working with Assistant Professor Randi Hopkins, students assisted in curating and installing archival materials from the Wastepaper Theatre, an experimental theater troupe, at Boston University's Art Gallery Annex.
+Working with Lecturer Randi Hopkins, students assisted in curating and installing archival materials from the Wastepaper Theatre, an experimental theater troupe, at Boston University's Art Gallery Annex.
 Students faced challenges of preserving and displaying artifacts of the theater's performance art, including photographs, collages, scripts and recorded interviews.

 FA'08 - "On the Street" Project, Kingston Art Gallery